Gumroad has gained a reputation in the creator economy as a place to sell stuff.

-Starting from $33/mo, your Mighty Network comes with a built-in community forum, member profiles, chat and messaging, custom discovery sections, native live streaming and video, plus event and Zoom integration.
+Starting from $33/mo, your Mighty Network comes with customizable Spaces that can blend a built-in community forum, member profiles, chat and messaging, custom discovery sections, native live streaming and video, plus event and Zoom integration.
 For selling memberships, you can choose different pricing tiers or bundles, or choose to create different subgroups you can also charge for.

 For example, a coach might choose to sell memberships to a community but then upsell to a subgroup for a premium mastermind.

 Mighty Networks isn’t just a better membership option than Gumroad though.
 The Business Plan also comes with an intuitive course builder that lets you add and sell awesome live or pre-made online courses.
 Here are the features you get with a Mighty Network:

 - Member profiles

 - Live events & Zoom integration

 - Charge for community access, subgroups, courses, and more.

 Mighty Networks is a far better option for memberships and/or courses because it’s built for them.
 Don’t take our word for it, come try it free for 14 days!